Dicyclomine HCL

 Authoritative Sources

-For official prescribing details, see the FDA Bentyl label.
+Official prescribing information is available in the FDA Bentyl label.

 This content is for informational purposes only and is not a substitute for professional medical advice.